DataDog/documentation/content/en/monitors/create/configuration.md

 ##### Simple Alert

-For a monitor that does not notify on missing data, the monitor skips evaluations and stays green until data returns that woul change the status from OK.
+For a monitor that does not notify on missing data, the monitor skips evaluations and stays green until data returns that would change the status from OK.

 ##### Multi Alert